3D Face From X: Learning Face Shape from Diverse Sources: Proposed Method

-\textbf{Color Term.} The color term evaluates how well the rendered face image based on the regressed parameters matches the input RGB image:
+\textbf{Color Term.} For RGB data and RGB-D data that have color information, we use a color term to evaluates how well the rendered face image based on the regressed parameters matches the input RGB image:

-where $\bfI_{\textrm{syn}}(\pixel)$ and $\bfI_{\textrm{real}}(\pixel)$ are the synthetic color and the real color at pixel $\pixel$, respectively.
-We also use the $\ell_{2,1}$ norm for robustness since we do not account for specular reflection and person-specific albedo, which are considered as outliers in our model.
+where $\pixels$ is the set of all pixels in the projected facial region, $\bfI_{\textrm{syn}}(\pixel)$ and $\bfI_{\textrm{real}}(\pixel)$ are the synthetic color and the real color at pixel $\pixel$, respectively. \edit{To enable back propagation, we do a standard rasterization process and then fix the pixel-triangle correspondence and barycentric coordinates during back propagation.} We also use the $\ell_{2,1}$ norm for robustness since we do not account for specular reflection and person-specific albedo, which are considered as outliers in our model.

-\textbf{Landmark Term.} The landmark term measures how close the projected vertices are to the corresponding landmarks in the input image.
-Moreover, for better handling expressions with eye movement, we add a term measuring the change of the distance between upper and lower eyelids.
-Specifically, the landmark term is formulated as:
+\textbf{Landmark Term.} For all three kinds of data, we use a landmark term to measure how close the sparse vertices are to the corresponding landmarks in the input image or point cloud.
+For RGB and RGB-D images, we compute the landmark loss in 2D:

-where $\mathcal{L}$ is the set of landmarks, $\bfq_{i}$ is a detected landmark position in the input image, $\bfp_{i}$ is the corresponding vertex location in the 3D mesh, $(i, j)$ is a pair of points on the upper and lower eyelids, and $\mathcal{LP}$ is the set of all the eyelid pairs.
-We adopt the method proposed in~\cite{bulat2017far} to detect facial landmarks and then manually refine the landmarks along the contour of mouth and eyes.
-During training, half of the contour landmark points are discarded according to the currently regressed $yaw$ angle since the key points on the left (right) contour are invisible when people turn left (right).
+where $\mathcal{L}$ is the set of landmarks, $\bfq_{i}$ is a detected landmark position in the input image, $\bfp_{i}$ is the corresponding vertex location in the 3D mesh.
+We adopt the method proposed in~\cite{bulat2017far} to detect landmarks for facial images.
+For scan data, we compute the landmark loss in 3D:

-\textbf{Regularization Term.} The regularization term aims to ensure that the parameters of the regressed parametric face model are plausible:

-where $\bfsigma$s are the standard deviations of the corresponding principal directions.
-In this work, we use 50 principal components for albedo, 50 for identity and 47 for expression.

-\textbf{Temporal Coherence Term.} Note that the above four terms are frame-to-frame independent.
-To account for temporal coherence between frames for stable tracking, additional terms are needed.
-To this end, we introduce a temporal coherence term that measures how well the moving flow of the projected mesh matches the optical flow between two adjacent RGB frames:

-where $\chi_{n}$ and $\chi_{n-1}$ are the regressed parameters for the current frame and the previous frame respectively, $\bfp$ is the corresponding position on the 3D mesh for pixel $\pixel$ by barycentric interpolation of the three vertices of the underlying triangle, $Pr_{n}(\bfp)$ and $Pr_{n-1}(\bfp)$ are the projections of $\bfp$ on the image plane for the current frame and the previous frame respectively, and $f(\pixel)$ is the optical flow at pixel $\pixel$.
-We compute the dense optical flow using the method of~\cite{zach2007duality}.
-Note that we compute optical flow before data augmentation, and thus we can obtain accurate optical flow for the augmented dark facial images.